redhat-cip/dci-rhel-agent/README.md

 ### My job is hanging at the dci-downloader task.

-There could be .lock files in your local_repo (usually /var/www/html unless overridden in settings) which are not being cleared.
+There could be .lock files in your local_repo (usually /opt/dci unless overridden in settings) which are not being cleared.
 Check in your local_repo/<topic_name> and manually delete any .lock files if present.

 ### I have a new test system I would like to add to my DCI Beaker Lab.

 Adding new SUT to your DCI Beaker Lab can all be handled in your settings file.
 Each settings file contains a "beaker_lab" section which describes various network configs for your SUT, along with a list of all SUTs and their relevant information.
-Add any new systems to this list, and run the agent as usual.
+Add any new systems to this list, and run the dci-rhel-agent-setup as usual.
 The agent will see that there are SUTs in your settings file which are not integrated into your DCI Beaker lab and will make the appropriate changes to add them to the SUTs network, and include them in Beaker.
-New systems can be added and provisioned in a single run given they are configured appropriately in your settings file.
+New systems can be added to your topics..systems section to be used with the agent now.
 See the RHEL agent documentation above for settings file structure.

 ### Can I use virtual machines as test systems in my DCI lab?

 Yes.
 A common setup is to use the libvirt/qemu/kvm stack for VM test machines.
-A bridge network can be set up on the hypervisor to allow VMs to be seen and provisioned by the agent on the jumpbox.
+The default settings creates two virtual machines.

 ### Does the agent download an entire RHEL compose every time a new nightly or milestone compose is available?